ArturAAlves/Mercedes-Benz-Challenge/README.md

  The value of the car with higher and lowe price is saved on cypress\documents\ .

- My second solution, is to setup the project with Jenkins and create a pipeline, i already prepared the file.
+ My second solution, is to setup the project with Jenkins and create a pipeline, and build the project with a CI/CD solution ( Only tested on Windows ).

 <h4>How to Setup?</h4>